Offline Goal-conditioned Reinforcement Learning with Quasimetric Representations: Introduction

 \section{Introduction}

 Learning temporal distances lies at the heart of many important problems in both control theory and reinforcement learning.
-In control theory, such distances form important Lyapunov functions~\citep{sontag1989universal} and control barrier functions~\citep{ames2019control}, and are at the core of reachability analysis~\citep{althoff2010reachability} and safety filtering~\citep{hsu2023safety} In reinforcement learning (RL), such distances are important not just for safe RL~\citep{gu2022review}, but also for forming value functions in tasks ranging from navigation~\citep{shah2022lmnav} to combinatorial reasoning~\citep{ghugare2024closing} to robotic manipulation~\citep{ma2023vip,nair2022r3m}.
+In control theory, such distances form important Lyapunov functions~\citep{sontag1989universal} and control barrier functions~\citep{ames2019control}, and are at the core of reachability analysis~\citep{althoff2010reachability} and safety filtering~\citep{hsu2023safety} In \gls{rl}, such distances are important not just for safe \gls{rl}~\citep{gu2022review}, but also for forming value functions in tasks ranging from navigation~\citep{shah2022lmnav} to combinatorial reasoning~\citep{ghugare2024closing} to robotic manipulation~\citep{ma2023vip,nair2022r3m}.
 Ideally, these learned distances have two important properties: \emph{(i)} they can encode paths that are shorter than those demonstrated in the data (i.e., stitching); and \emph{(ii)} they can capture long-horizon distances with low variance.

-Today, when selecting a method for learning temporal distances, practitioners typically have to decide which of these desiderata they care more about and forgo the other.
-Methods based on Q-learning~\citep{lin1992selfimproving,andrychowicz2017hindsight,pong2018temporal} use TD learning to stitch trajectories and find shortest paths, yet TD learning results in compounding errors that make it challenging to apply to long-horizon tasks~\citep{kumar2019stabilizing}.
-Monte Carlo methods~\citep{dosovitskiy2017learning} can directly learn to estimate the distances between temporally-separated states, yet their ability to find \emph{shortest} paths remains limited.
-Methods based on learning a quasimetric geometry~\citep{liu2023metric,wang2023optimal,myers2024learning}, which impose a triangle inequality over distances as an architectural invariance, do find shortest paths and don't require dynamic programming with compounding errors, but fail in stochastic settings and/or when learning from off-policy (suboptimal) data.
+Current methods for learning temporal distances typically only achieve one of these properties.
+Methods based on Q-learning~\citep{lin1992selfimproving,andrychowicz2017hindsight,pong2018temporal} stitch trajectories with \gls{td} updates to find shortest paths, but often produce compounding errors that make it challenging to apply to long-horizon tasks~\citep{kumar2019stabilizing}.
+Monte Carlo methods~\citep{dosovitskiy2017learning,eysenbach2022contrastive} can directly learn goal-reaching value functions, which can be connected to temporal distances~\citep{myers2024learning}, but their ability to find \emph{shortest} paths remains limited.
+Methods based on learning a \gls{quasimetric} geometry~\citep{liu2023metric,wang2023optimal,myers2024learning}, which impose a triangle inequality over distances as an architectural invariance, do find shortest paths and don't require dynamic programming with compounding errors, but fail in stochastic settings and/or when learning from off-policy (suboptimal) data.